Bogala/langton-ant-dojo/README.md

 ### TDD
 Test-driven development (TDD) is a software development process that relies on the repetition of a very short development cycle: Requirements are turned into very specific test cases, then the software is improved to pass the new tests, only.
 This is opposed to software development that allows software to be added that is not proven to meet requirements.
 ![TDD Cycles](https://upload.wikimedia.org/wikipedia/commons/0/0b/TDD_Global_Lifecycle.png)
-5 Steps to reproduce :
+5 Steps to reproduce every cycle:
 1. Add a new test
 2. Run all tests and verify if the new test fails
 3. Write code to pass the new test to green